mikegrudic/StarforgeFullPhysics/README.md

 Contains all raw sink particle data from the simulation in the paper, in the form of standard GIZMO hdf5 snapshots but with gas data removed.

 Unless otherwise specified, the system of units adopted for these data is as follows:

 Mass: 1 solar mass

 Length: 1 parsec

 Speed: 1 m/s

 Magnetic field: 1 Tesla

+Hence e.g. your unit of time would be 1 parsec / 1m/s ~ 1 Gyr

 General documentation on the formatt of GIZMO snapshots is available here: http://www.tapir.caltech.edu/~phopkins/Site/GIZMO_files/gizmo_documentation.html